gupta977/wp-upg/readme.txt

 * Own media sizes for thumbnail and preview page.

 == User Post Management ==
-* Loggedin users can delete own uploaded post with ajax system.
+* Loggedin users can edit,delete own uploaded post with ajax system.
 * Unlike other plugins, it also deletes all the media file associated with it.
 * 'My Gallery' private page for loggedin users.
-* User can edit & delete own post.
 * Notification via email when someone submits form.
 (UPG-PRO)

 == Display submitted post ==